Skilled & Technical Sciences » Welding Technician

 Credits: 2 CTE, 3 College

-Prerequisites: None (Secondary Math II and hands-on classes are strongly encouraged)
+Prerequisites: High School Junior (Secondary Math II and hands-on classes are strongly encouraged)

 Schedule: Year Long Class